• Skip to primary navigation

 • Feedback

-• A delicious way to cook Welsh Lamb chops - If you haven't cooked lamb chops before and are unsure what to do with them, then this is a foolproof recipe.
+• A delicious way to cook lamb chops - If you haven't cooked lamb chops before and are unsure what to do with them, then this is a foolproof recipe.
 It's so easy.
+You will LOVE making lamb chops in the oven.

 • All done in one pan - The potatoes do need to be par boiled and the lamb chops are best when browned first, but once it goes in the oven, it is all done in one baking tray.

-• Easy to adapt - Use this recipe as a guide and then adapt it to suit your own tastes, or what you have that needs using up.
+• Easy to adapt - Use this roasted lamb chops recipe as a guide and then adapt it to suit your own tastes, or what you have that needs using up.
 There are lots of different vegetables that can be added and we have given suggestions for that below.

 • Can be prepared in advance - You can marinate the lamb in advance and par boil the potatoes in advance and then keep them in the fridge until you are ready to cook them.